disruptiveplanets/AIME/code/density/readme.md

 ## June 6

 Pulled the spherical core run from the supercomputer and ran lots of fits to it.
+Mostly still running on the supercomputer, but their priors are 0.5-9 and they run full number of elements.